ddnet/ddnet/README.md

 - toggle to turn off sending a message that starts with "." (currently does that so you cant misspell commands)

 Maybe:
+- multiple replies for tabbed out reply and muted reply
 - show in scoreboard when someones in a menu
 - show when someones looking at the scoreboard